 If this interests you, I really hope that you’ll join us.

-Click here to learn more about ‘mastering the addictive personality: a teacher training’ taking place from 04th – 10th November 2019 at triyoga Camden.
+Click here to learn more about ‘mastering the addictive personality: a teacher training’ taking place from 1st – 7th July 2020 at triyoga online.
 The training is Yoga Alliance accredited and suitable for those wanting to go on a personal journey and/or those who wish to teach.